TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 The meaning of `Missing` data depends on the parameter, for instance:

--   `group`: No group assigned to the asset.
 -   `investment_limit`: There is no investment limit.
 -   `initial_storage_level`: The initial storage level is free (between the storage level limits), meaning that the optimization problem decides the best starting point for the storage asset.
 In addition, the first and last time blocks in a representative period are linked to create continuity in the storage level.